François Modesto: Club career

 Born in Bastia, Modesto started his career with hometown's SC Bastia.
 On 20 February 1998 he made his first-team – and Ligue 1 – debut, in a 2–0 home win against AS Monaco FC, and was sparingly played by the Corsicans over the course of two seasons.

 Aged 21, Modesto signed with another island club, Cagliari Calcio in Italy.
 He appeared in 22 Serie A games in his first year, suffering relegation; in the 2003–04 campaign he played a career-high 43 matches to help the Sardinia side return to the top level, as runners-up.

 Late into summer 2004, after a brief loan spell with Modena FC, Modesto was sold by Cagliari to Monaco.
-In his second season he made 29 league appearances (two goals) as his team finished in tenth position, adding seven in the campaign's UEFA Cup, which ended in round-of-32 against FC Basel, 1–2 on aggregate.
+In his second season he made 29 league appearances (two goals) as his team finished in tenth position, adding seven in the campaign's UEFA Cup, which ended in round-of-32 against FC Basel, after a 2–1 loss on aggregate.

 On 30 June 2010, Olympiacos F.C. signed Modesto for two years, with the Greek club paying him an annual salary of €550.000.
 During his first year, as the Piraeus team won the national championship, he was mainly used by coach Ernesto Valverde as a defensive midfielder, scoring twice in 24 matches.

 Modesto netted his first goal in the UEFA Champions League on 19 October 2011, in a 3–1 group stage home victory over Borussia Dortmund.
 He added another in the same competition against Arsenal (same venue and result) as Olympiacos finished third in their group, being relegated to the Europa League.

 In the 2013 off-season, aged nearly 35, Modesto left Olympiacos and signed a one-year contract with first club Bastia.
-On 10 January 2015 he contributed with one goal as his team – who ranked 19th at the time of the match – beat Paris Saint Germain F.C.
-4–2 at home, heading home after a 45th minute corner kick for the 2–2.
+On 10 January 2015, he contributed with one goal as his team – who ranked 19th at the time of the match – beat Paris Saint-Germain 4–2 at home, heading home after a 45th minute corner kick for the 2–2.